beagleboard/vsx-examples/PocketBeagle-2/button/README.md

 ## Challenges

-1. Can you modify the example to use other button (Right button in TechLab Cape)?
+1. Can you modify the example to use other button (Left button in TechLab Cape)?
 2. Can you demonstrate difference between waiting for press vs waiting for release in case of Button?
+3. Can you modify the code to detect both Right and Left button simultaneously?